BlaqueDevs/se-assignment-day-5-technical-writing-and-review-galaxymarque/README.md

 - It also makes content more accessible for more people

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

+  -Simplifying terms makes the language more familiar and accessible.
+ -Explanation

+-Familiarity-using words that are commonly understood, like "start" instead of "initiate", can help make the meaning of a text more clear.

+-Accessibility-using more familiar words can make the text more accessible and easier to understand.
+For example, "end" is more straightforward than "terminate",

+- comprehension-Using prior knowledge

+-Making predictions

+-Identifying the main idea

+-Asking questions

+-Making inferences

+-Visualizing

+-Using graphic organizers

+-Summarizing

+-Retelling

+-Paraphrasing or restating important sentences

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?